thomas5564/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to mark attendance, enters student name and lab number using the command format
-2. LambdaLab validates the student name and lab number
+2. LambdaLab validates the student index and lab number
 3. LambdaLab marks the student’s attendance for the specified lab
-4. LambdaLab confirms: “Attendance for <studentName> marked for lab number <labNumber>” Use case ends.
+4. LambdaLab confirms that attendance for <studentName> is marked for lab number <labNumber>
+    Use case ends.

 **Extensions**

 * 1a.
-User provides an empty name or a name with invalid characters
+User provides an an invalid index
     * 1a1.
-LambdaLab displays error message: “Invalid name”
+LambdaLab displays error message
     * 1a2.
-User re-enters a valid name
+User re-enters a valid index

       Use case resumes at Step 2
 * 1b.
 User provides an invalid lab number (non-numeric, zero, negative, or out-of-range)
     * 1b1.
-System displays error message: “Invalid lab number”
+Lambdalab displays error message
     * 1b2.
 User re-enters a valid lab number

       Use case resumes at Step 2
 * 3a.
 Attendance for the student in that lab number has already been marked
     * 3a1.
-LambdaLab displays: “Attendance already marked for <studentName> in lab number <labNumber>” Use case ends.
+LambdaLab displays message to indicate that attendance is already marked for <studentName> in lab number <labNumber>

+      Use case ends.

 **Use case: Schedule a consultation**

-**Precondition: User has uploaded his schedule**
+**Precondition: User has blocked out timeslots corresponding to his/her schedule**

 **Actor:User**

 **MSS**
 1. User views all the periods of available time he has
-2. User inputs a desired consultation time slot
+2. User adds a desired consultation time slot
 3. Time slot is saved into his schedule
-4. A day before the consultation, the user will be reminded of it

 **Extensions**
 * 2a.
-User inputs an invalid consultation slot
+User inputs an invalid consultation slot (e.g. start time before end time)
+    * 2a1.
+LambdaLab displays error message
-    * 1a1.
-User is prompted to enter a valid consultation slot Use case resumes at step 2.
+    * 2a2.
+User re-enters a valid timeslot

+      Use case resumes at Step 3
 * 3a.
     * 3a1.
 User requests to reschedule or delete the consultation.
     * 3a2.
-System allows modification or cancellation.
+System allows modification or cancellation

       Use case ends.

 *{More to be added}*